mvz/gnome_app_driver/README.md

 ## Installation

-    gem install atspi_app_driver
+    gem install gnome_app_driver

 ## Dependencies

-Atspi App Driver needs atspi's GIR data, and needs to be able to interact with the application via atspi and atk.
+Ruby-GNOME2 App Driver needs atspi's GIR data, and needs to be able to interact with the application via atspi and atk.
 The below are suggested packages to install.
 Corrections are welcome, of course.